We explore ways to cope with loneliness, anxiety, grief and stress.

 2. Mindfulness and meditation; deep breathing, reflection

-3. Avoid drugs and alcohol overuse
+3. Avoid drugs and the overuse of alcohol

 4. Connect with things you enjoy or like doing (nature, reading, music)